Huiqi-Deng/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoctoral fellow at the Shanghai Jiao Tong University, under the supervision of [Prof. Quanshi Zhang](http://qszhang.com/).
+I am a postdoctoral fellow at Shanghai Jiao Tong University, under the supervision of [Prof. Quanshi Zhang](http://qszhang.com/).
 I received my PH.D. degree from Sun Yat-Sen University.

 My research interest mainly focuses on explainable AI, which involves two perspectives: (1) Semantic explanation, to make human understand why a DNN makes a certain prediction; (2) Mathematical explanation, to investigate and explain the representation capacity of DNN.
 Our ultimate goal is to bulid an explainable, safe, and controllable AI.